-- Sales creates a sales playbook for account growth with support from marketing.
+- Sales create a sales playbook for account growth with support from marketing.

-- Both teams and company leadership agree on meaningful, accessible KPIs that are shared monthly and quarterly to track progress.
+- Both teams and company leadership agree on meaningful, accessible KPIs shared monthly and quarterly to track progress.

 At Red Caffeine, we are advocates of pilot testing and tweaking as often as is needed, and with a new process like this, expect that tweaks will be made.
 No one should feel pressured to stay on a course that isn’t working just because the strategy is in place.
-On a monthly basis, both teams should be reviewing the KPIs and talking honestly about whether or not they are seeing the movement they expect.
+Every month, both teams should be reviewing the KPIs and talking honestly about whether they see the movement they expect.